PrinciplesDotDev/principles/invisible-visible.md

 +++

-Make things which are hard to understand, be understood by illuminating and revealing the hidden interactions of a system.
+Make things which are hidden from explanation or difficult to understand, be understood by illuminating and revealing the hidden forces that operate on a system.

 ## Why